BumbleIV/MTH-314/README.md

 As of January 2022, I am not currently taking this class officially through Michigan State University.

-The content in this repository will be notes derived from a previous semester version of the course, and personal notes such as general code for performing Guassian Elimination on matrices of any dimension.
+The content in this repository will be notes derived from a [previous semester version](https://msu-cmse-courses.github.io/mth314-s21-student/) of the course, and personal notes such as general code for performing Guassian Elimination on matrices of any dimension as I follow the lectures and complete the assignments openly sourced.

 **Technologies:**
 &nbsp;